By 2050 we will have a true network of mobility solutions, and automobiles will likely look very different from how they look today.

 At Ford, we believe that mobility challenges – in urban as well as in rural settings – require the same level of attention and determination that we have put toward developing solutions for the environmental challenges faced by our industry.
 Where environmental sustainability is concerned, we have been making great strides with new vehicle technologies, alternative fuels and vastly cleaner solutions.

-Ford was founded on providing personal mobility for everyone.
-And our Blueprint for Mobility, which builds upon our approach to our Blueprint for Sustainability, is based on an analysis of population growth, urbanization and other key societal and economic trends.
-Our goal is to make mobility affordable in every sense of the word – economically, environmentally and socially.
+Ford was founded on the notion of opening the highways to all mankind, and we still believe in providing accessible, personal mobility for everyone.
+Our Blueprint for Mobility is based on an analysis of population growth, urbanization and other key societal and economic trends.
+Our goal is to make mobility affordable in every sense of the word – economically, environmentally and socially – and provide seamless mobility for all.

-Everything that is outlined in our Blueprint is technologically feasible.
-The key challenges are making things affordable and attainable to all customers, and finding ways for all stakeholders – the auto industry, governments, technology companies and more – to make the adaptations needed to the transportation infrastructure.
+Everything in our Blueprint is achievable in the future based on existing technology.
+The key challenges are making the offerings affordable and attainable to all customers and finding ways for all stakeholders – the auto industry, governments, technology companies and more – to make the adaptations needed to the transportation infrastructure.

-The bullets below provide more detail on the element of the Blueprint in the near, mid and long terms.
+The bullets below provide more detail on the elements of the Blueprint.
 The near term focuses primarily on technology that Ford is already developing.
 The mid and long term, meanwhile, set up a vision of what we think future mobility will look like and how Ford, the industry and society as a whole will need to evolve.